 - Innovation Management.

-Assistant professor in Strategic Value of Design at the Faculty of Industrial Design Engineering, Delft University of Technology
+Associate professor in Strategic Value of Design at the Faculty of Industrial Design Engineering, Delft University of Technology

 Executive Education, Global Colloquium on Participant-Centered LEarning, Harvard Business School